lovefunCode/LeetCode-Solution/Top8-FrequencyDataStructure.md

 You can find the code solution in [`lengthOfLongestSubstring.js`](./lengthOfLongestSubstring.js)
 5. LeetCode 14.
 Longest Common Prefix https://leetcode.com/problems/longest-common-prefix/description/?envType=problem-list-v2&envId=string </br>
 You can find the code solution in [`longestCommonPrefix.js`](./longestCommonPrefix.js)
+6. LeetCode 17.
+Letter Combinations of a phone number https://leetcode.com/problems/letter-combinations-of-a-phone-number/?envType=problem-list-v2&envId=string </br>
+You can find the code solution in [`letterCombinations.js`](./letterCombinations.js)

 ## 1.1.
 Array
 array is a placed subsequentially in memory, with each element directly following the previous one.